 3 Risk Committee Identifies and monitors the exposure of the University to workplace health, safety and welfare risks in accordance with the Risk Committee Governance Statement.
 4 Executive Deans and Divisional Heads Must: ensure that adequate resources are available to implement the HSW Policy and procedures as contained in the HSW Handbook; monitor HSW performance and ensure corrective actions are taken to rectify any deficiencies; and ensure an effective Faculty/Division Health and Safety Committee is in place; has appropriate consultation arrangements; and functions in accordance with the Work Health and Safety Act 2012 (SA).
-5 Heads of School/Branch Must ensure that: HSW business processes are implemented and comply with the HSW Policy and Handbook; supervisors and managers assist the HSW Advisory Team with safety investigations through provision of timely information and formulation of effective actions.
-6 Supervisors Must ensure in accordance with HSW Handbook requirements: the adequate provision of HSW information, instruction and training for the staff and students under their supervision; appropriate hazard management is in place prior to activities being undertaken; appropriate levels of supervision are given to staff and students commensurate with their level of experience; that plant and equipment used is appropriately guarded, maintained and managed; that chemicals are managed, stored and labelled; that all safety issues or incidents are reported via UniSafe; supporting injured workers in safe and early return to work.
+5 Heads of School/Branch Must ensure that: 6 Supervisors Must ensure in accordance with HSW Handbook requirements: the adequate provision of HSW information, instruction and training for the staff and students under their supervision; appropriate hazard management is in place prior to activities being undertaken; appropriate levels of supervision are given to staff and students commensurate with their level of experience; that plant and equipment used is appropriately guarded, maintained and managed; that chemicals are managed, stored and labelled; that all safety issues or incidents are reported via UniSafe; supporting injured workers in safe and early return to work.
 7 Director, HSW Ensures the University has: an appropriate Health Safety and Wellbeing Management framework and system, incorporating rehabilitation and workers compensation in accordance with the HSW Handbook, an effective HSW Advisory service to support the research and teaching activities of the University, to investigate safety issues, and to monitor the implementation of safety across the organisation.
 8 Health and Safety Committees Operate in accordance with the Terms of Reference established for the Committees.